 Suppose the Maxwell count of $K$ is $\geq 6$.
 We have

 Consider any shared vertex $v$ in $V_s$.
-Denote by $C_v \subseteq \{1,\ldots,n\}$ the set of indices of component nodes that are incident at $v$.
-In this proof, since the context is clear, we refer to $\M_j$, $j\in C_v$ as a component node incident at $v$.
-The collection of all $n_v$ component nodes of $K$ meeting at $v$ forms a subgraph $C$.
+Denote by $C_v \subseteq \{1,\ldots,n\}$ the set of indices of components containing $v$.
+In this proof, since the context is clear, we refer to $\M_j$, $j\in C_v$ as a component containing $v$.
+The collection of all $n_v$ components of $K$ meeting at $v$ forms a subgraph $C$.
 Since $K$ is Maxwell-independent, $C$ is also Maxwell-independent.
-Let $w_v^{j}$ be the number of shared edges incident at $v$ in component node $\M_j$ and $s_v$ be the number of shared edges that are incident at $v$.
-Then the Maxwell count of $C$ can be computed as follows: \begin{itemize} \item there are $n_v$ component nodes, which contributes $6 n_v$; \item $v$ is shared by $n_v$ component nodes, and the contribution is $ - (3n_v -3)$; \item each shared edge in a component node $\M_{j}$ contributes $1$ to the Maxwell count, and in total the shared edges contribute $(\sum_{j \in C_v} w_v^{j}) - s_v$ \item for each shared edge $e=(u, v)$, vertex $u$ contributes $ -3[(\sum_{j \in C_v} w_v^{j}) - s_v]$ \end{itemize} Thus the Maxwell count of $C$ is:
+Let $w_v^{j}$ be the number of shared edges incident at $v$ in component $\M_j$ and $s_v$ be the number of shared edges that are incident at $v$.
+Then the Maxwell count of $C$ can be computed as follows: \begin{itemize} \item there are $n_v$ components, which contributes $6 n_v$; \item $v$ is shared by $n_v$ components, and the contribution is $ - (3n_v -3)$; \item each shared edge in a component $\M_{j}$ contributes $1$ to the Maxwell count, and altogether the shared edges contribute $(\sum_{j \in C_v} w_v^{j}) - s_v$ \item for each shared edge $e=\{u, v\}$, vertex $u$ contributes $ -3[(\sum_{j \in C_v} w_v^{j}) - s_v]$ \item for the set of shared vertices that are not part of any shared edge in $C$, their contribution is $-\Delta$ for a non-negative number $\Delta$; \end{itemize} Thus the Maxwell count of $C$ is:

 Since $C$ is Maxwell-independent, we know: